ArashdeepSinghMaan/ArashdeepSinghMaan/README.md

 - ⚡ Fun fact: ...
 -  Skills
 -->
-- 👯 I’m looking to collaborate on Agricultre Robotics
+- 👯 I’m looking to collaborate on  Robotics Projects

 ## Background
 Currently pursuing an M.Tech in Robotics and Mobility Systems at IIT Jodhpur, I am deeply committed to integrating advanced robotics with agricultural practices to drive innovation and sustainability.
 My journey from Agricultural Entrepreneur and Manager to robotics engineer reflects a focused dedication to leveraging technology for transformative impact in agriculture.